 Mr. James C. Reagan

-Mr. Reagan is Executive Vice President and Chief Financial Officer for Leidos Holdings, Inc., a leading provider of technology solutions in national security.
+Mr. Reagan recently retired as Executive Vice President and Chief Financial Officer for Leidos Holdings, Inc., a leading provider of technology solutions in national security.
 Prior to this role, Mr. Reagan was Senior Vice President and CFO at Vencore, Inc. He has over 20 years of experience providing executive-level financial leadership to large companies, mostly in the Washington, DC area.
+He also serves on the Boards of the Wolf Trap Foundation and the Jamestown Rediscovery Foundation.
 Reagan earned his B.S. in Business Administration from The College of William & Mary and his MBA from Loyola College.

 AFAS Board of Trustees Vice President